 session required pam_limits.so

-Remove the firewall.
-You can install and configure it later if you wish.
+Stop and disable the firewall.
+You can configure it later if you wish.

 Set SELinux to permissive by editing the "/etc/selinux/config" file, making sure the SELINUX flag is set as follows.

 The server will need a reboot for the change to take effect.

 Before we consider the packages required by the Oracle installation, it's probably worth making sure some basic package groups are installed.

 yum groupinstall "Basic X Window System" yum groupinstall "GNOME Desktop" yum groupinstall "Editors" yum groupinstall "Development Tools" yum groupinstall "Administration Tools" yum groupinstall "System Tools"

 If you have installed the suggested package groups, the majority of the necessary packages will already be installed.
 The following packages are listed as required, including the 32-bit version of some of the packages.
 The commented out packages should be installed already.